Jarno458/TsRandomizer/ReadMe.md

 ##### I am aware of these issues, but i found them small enough to fix at this moment
 * Resizing render size, requires a restart of the game
 * Menu tooltip is wrong on diffuclty selection screen
-* Using the transition room near refugee camp without having pyramid keys renders the portal to small
 * Player obtains Meyef to early
 * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * The position of the randomizer credits in the credits screen is way off, sorry